 Tyla 3,179 Posted May 30, 2017 Report Share Posted May 30, 2017 Right, I'm a total novice at growing things and I might have partially missed the boat this year but I'd like to have a try at least.
 Due to getting distracted by things, mostly fishing, i've only just sorted out my raised beds.
 Got one 6'x 4' and one 4'x 4'.
 What soil mix should I fill them with and what should I be planting in them at this time of year?
 I have access to unlimited well rotted horse manure so would ideally like to use as much of that as possible to keep costs down.
 Any and all advice gratefully received Quote Link to post Share on other sites

-terryd 8,373 Posted May 30, 2017 Report Share Posted May 30, 2017 Right, I'm a total novice at growing things and I might have partially missed the boat this year but I'd like to have a try at least.
+terryd 8,423 Posted May 30, 2017 Report Share Posted May 30, 2017 On 30/05/2017 at 15:59, Tyla said: Right, I'm a total novice at growing things and I might have partially missed the boat this year but I'd like to have a try at least.
 Due to getting distracted by things, mostly fishing, i've only just sorted out my raised beds.
 Got one 6'x 4' and one 4'x 4'.
 What soil mix should I fill them with and what should I be planting in them at this time of year?
 I have access to unlimited well rotted horse manure so would ideally like to use as much of that as possible to keep costs down.
 Any and all advice gratefully received This should give you some ideas http://www.realseeds.co.uk/Monthlysowing.html loads to be sowing yet.
 As for what soil well rotted manure sounds good to me.
 Quote Link to post Share on other sites

 Tyla 3,179 Posted May 30, 2017 Report Share Posted May 30, 2017 Perfect, thank you.
 I got the beds in and levelled this evening so I'll go and dig up some of the muck mountain tomorrow.
 Should I put it in neat or mix any sand or anything into it?
 Quote Link to post Share on other sites